ktor-doc-jp/ktor-doc-jp/pages/quickstart/gradle.md

 ext.ktor_version = '{{site.ktor_version}}'
 ```

-Now we add the `ktor-server-core` artifact referencing the `ktor_version` we specified:
+Now you have to add the `ktor-server-core` artifact referencing the `ktor_version` you specified:

 ```groovy
 compile "io.ktor:ktor-server-core:$ktor_version"